PosIR: Position-Aware Heterogeneous Information Retrieval Benchmark: Introduction

-Using \posir, we conduct extensive experiments on 10 popular IR models, yielding valuable insights into their performance characteristics: \begin{itemize} \item \textbf{Benchmarking Discrepancy}: We find that retrieval performance on MMTEB correlates poorly with long-context retrieval performance on \posir.
-Models that excel in short-context retrieval tasks often degrade significantly as document length increases. \item \textbf{Prevalence of Bias}: Our evaluation reveals that position bias is pervasive and becomes more pronounced as document length increases, across both multilingual and cross-lingual retrieval settings.
-While most models exhibit \textit{primacy bias}, favoring information at the beginning of documents, we identify unexpected \textit{recency bias} in certain models. \item \textbf{Mechanistic Origins}: Going beyond performance metrics, we employ gradient-based saliency analysis to uncover the internal mechanisms driving these biases.
-We identify two distinct attention behaviors that directly correlate with embedding models' positional preferences over input tokens. \end{itemize}
+Using \posir, we conduct extensive experiments on 10 popular embedding-based retrieval models, yielding several key insights: \begin{itemize} \item \textbf{Benchmarking Discrepancy.} Retrieval performance on \posir with documents exceeding 1,536 tokens correlates poorly with the MMTEB~\cite{enevoldsen2025mmteb} scores.
+Models that excel in short-context evaluations often degrade significantly as document length increases.

+\item \textbf{Prevalence of Bias.} Position bias is pervasive in embedding models and even increases with document length, across both multilingual and cross-lingual settings.
+While most models exhibit primacy bias, we first identify unexpected recency bias in \texttt{NV-Embed-v2}~\cite{lee2025nvembed}.

+\item \textbf{Mechanistic Origins.} Going beyond performance metrics, we employ an exploratory gradient-based saliency analysis to uncover the internal mechanisms driving these biases, identifying two distinct attention behaviors that correlate with embedding models' positional preferences over input tokens. \end{itemize}